 During 2011 his parents realised that he would not be able to get the intense rehabilitation treatment that he needed in South Africa.
 Children’s Hospital of Los Angeles agreed to accept Reef as a patient, and in October 2011 the family moved to the USA.

 The improvement in his condition since he began treatment in the USA is nothing short of miraculous.
-He can now run around, eat some normal food (although his nutrition is still a problem), and has a vocabulary of fifteen words.
+He can now run around, eat some normal food (although his nutrition is still a problem), and has a vocabulary of over fifty words.
 A team of specialists controls and monitors his treatments, and he is flourishing while receiving the necessary therapies.

 After one year, their medical visa expired, and for this to be renewed would have involved Reef returning to South Africa to be reassessed.
 This was not a viable option, as not only is the cost prohibitive, but more importantly, the flights would be extremely dangerous for Reef as he has a severely compromised immune system.
 The only other option was for one of Reef’s parents to study a degree course, so his father Ryan embarked on an 18-month Cooking and Baking course at a college in LA.
 This was paid for initially by his family in South Africa, and then by generous benefactors from around the world.
 Despite all the worries about Reef, Ryan worked diligently and graduated top of his class in December 2013.

 After completing his studies and graduating, Ryan was then permitted to work for a year to complete the practical side of his training.
 He found a job, but unfortunately, as a new recruit, his wages were low, and did not even cover their basic living expenses, let alone Reef’s treatments and medications.
 Last year, even with Ryan’s salary, there was a shortfall of around $2500, or R27000, every month.